Creonalia/hangouts_meeper/README.md

 # hangouts_meeper

-hangouts bot to reply to messages and other random things not really any commits since I had personal info in the commits so I made a new repository
+hangouts bot to reply to messages and other random things. not really any commits since I had personal info in the commits so I made a new repository

 ## Setup